 Carpet

-Use a quality pad to protect the carpet from foot traffic and wear and tear.
-It is also important to vacuum regularly during construction to remove any dirt or debris that could damage the carpet.
+When using carpets, it is crucial to employ a quality padding to shield it from foot traffic and other forms of wear and tear.
+Additionally, regular vacuuming during construction can help eradicate any dirt or debris that may cause damage to the carpet.

 Hardwood

-It's no secret that construction projects can be messy.
-And when it comes to protecting your floors during a renovation, you have a few options.
-You can either cover them with protective materials like drop cloths or plywood or seal them off with tape and plastic sheeting.
+It's common knowledge that construction projects can leave behind considerable mess.
+When it comes to safeguarding your floors throughout a renovation, one can opt to protect them using materials like drop cloths or plywood or seal them off using tape and plastic sheeting.

-If you're working with hardwood floors, however, there's an extra step you need to take to protect them.
-First, sweep or vacuum the floor to remove loose dirt or debris.
-Then, apply a layer of polyurethane or another clear sealant.
-It will create a barrier between your floors and the construction mess.
+However, if you're working on hardwood floors, an additional step is imperative to protect them.
+Begin by thoroughly sweeping or vacuuming the floor to remove dirt or debris.
+After which, apply a layer of polyurethane or clear sealant to create a safeguard between your floors and the construction site.

-Once the project is complete, remove the sealant and give your floors a good cleaning.
-With proper care and protection, your hardwood floors will last for years.
+Upon completion of the project, remove the sealant and give your hardwood floors a thorough cleaning.
+With optimal care and protection, your hardwood floors will have a longer lifespan.

 Laminate